 The main reason for Inconel’s very high-temperature resistance is due to the formation of an intermetallic compound Ni3Nb in the gamma double prime (ɣ’’) phase.
 This intermetallic phase acting as a ‘glue’ on the grain boundaries, prevents the grains from increasing in size when heated to high temperatures.
 Gamma prime forms small cubic crystals that inhibit slip and creep effectively at elevated temperatures.

-The Mechanical and Physical properties of Inconel alloy 625 is provided below in Fig. 1:
+The Mechanical and Physical properties of Inconel alloy 625 are provided below in Fig. 1:

 Inconel Alloy Material Grades